-NSU encourages employees who have experienced any form of gender-based discrimination and/or sexual misconduct to report the incident promptly, to seek all available assistance, to pursue disciplinary review and where appropriate, pursue criminal prosecution of the offender.
+NSU encourages students who have experienced any form of gender-based discrimination and/or sexual misconduct to report the incident promptly, to seek all available assistance, to pursue Student Conduct Code charges, and where appropriate, pursue criminal prosecution of the offender.
 NSU takes complaints very seriously and will work with complaining parties to ensure their safety and to remedy the situation.